mvpratt/fundhub/README.md

 #### Guidelines
 * Deadline and duration are in units of  seconds
-* Project states are as follows: (0 - created, 1 - fully funded, 2 - paid out)
 * This demonstation Dapp is limited to a maximum of 3 projects and 3 users.
 * Whenever you take an action such as create, payout or refund, _make sure that the desired user selected_